Dobby85/hearthjs/docs/database/README.md

 ### Query

-You have the possibility to execute SQL query at anytime.
-The second parameter which is `params` that you can give to postgreSQL is optional.
+You have the possibility to execute a SQL query at anytime.
+The second parameter that you can give to postgreSQL (`params`) is optional.

 ```js
 const hearthjs = require('hearthjs')